 Hypothyroidism is a condition in which the thyroid gland fails to secrete enough thyroxine (T4) and triiodothyronine (T3).
 The disease may reflect intrinsic thyroid dysfunction (primary hypothyroidism), or it may result from insufficient stimulation of the thyroid gland by thyroid-stimulating hormone (TSH) due to a malfunction in the pituitary (secondary hypothyroidism) or hypothalamus (tertiary hypothyroidism).
 The vast majority of cases of hypothyroidism represent primary thyroid disease.

 Hypothyroidism affects about 5% of the US population.
 The most common cause worldwide is iodine deficiency.
 However, in the US and other countries with sufficient dietary iodine intake, the most common cause of hypothyroidism is Hashimoto’s disease (also known as Hashimoto’s thyroiditis and lymphocytic thyroiditis).
 Hashimoto’s disease is an autoimmune condition caused by CD8+ lymphocyte and antithyroid antibody-mediated destruction of the thyroid gland.
 Other causes include medications (lithium, amiodarone), genetic mutations of thyroglobulin and thyroid peroxidase molecules, congenital hypothyroidism, neck surgery, and radiothyroid ablation therapy.
 Hypothyroidism may also rarely result from hypothalamic or pituitary disorders, such as pituitary tumors, postpartum pituitary necrosis, and head trauma, in which the production or release of TSH is impaired.

-Clinical manifestations may be subtle and nonspecific, including weakness, fatigue, and weight gain.
-However, chronic or severe disease can manifest with goiter, dull facial expression, drooping eyelids, hoarse speech, thinning or dry and brittle hair, dry skin, myxedema (swelling of the skin and soft tissues), menstrual disorders, bradycardia, pericardial effusion, constipation, depression, paresthesias, ataxia, and anemia.
+Clinical manifestations may be subtle and nonspecific and include weakness, fatigue, and weight gain.
+Chronic or severe disease, however, can manifest with goiter, dull facial expression, drooping eyelids, hoarse speech, thinning or dry and brittle hair, dry skin, myxedema (swelling of the skin and soft tissues), menstrual disorders, bradycardia, pericardial effusion, constipation, depression, paresthesias, ataxia, and anemia.